Why I Built It ๐ง

 The Boundary: No Perfect-Tech Promise ๐ง

-Despite the stress testing, live owner usage, encrypted source-custody mode, proof receipts, and ten-minute daemon posture, this is not a guarantee that no data can ever be lost.
-It is an infrastructure answer built to reduce loss, prove what was captured, and make recovery real.
+Despite the stress testing, live owner usage, encrypted current-mirror custody, plan wake intervals, proof receipts, paid entitlement checks, and runtime-only customer delivery, this is not a guarantee that no data can ever be lost.
+It is an infrastructure answer built to reduce loss, prove what was captured, and make recovery real without handing customers the full 0S source.

 If the workspace dies before the first successful artifact, there is nothing for the vault to restore.
 If the machine stops while a new stream is in progress, the restore target is the last completed receipt.
 If a user disables notifications, the upload can still work, but they will not receive every email.
 If the passphrase/control material is lost, encryption did its job and recovery becomes a custody problem, not a storage problem.